 The thematic reports published by the Network provide an in-depth analysis of a variety of themes in the non-discrimination and/or gender equality field.
 The topics for 2018 are: Enforcement of the protection against dismissal, discrimination and unfavourable treatment due to the take up of family related leaves (pregnancy/maternity leave, paternity leave, parental leave) in EU law (author Annick Masselot), Transgender and gender identity in non-discrimination law (authors Marjolein van den Brink and Peter Dunne), The United Nations and the European Unions’ Approach to Disability Equality: A Comparison of the UN CRPD and EU Equality Law (authors Lisa Waddington and Andrea Broderick), Equality Bodies (author Niall Crowley), Equal pay: update on case law and best practices equal pay (author Susanne Burri, forthcoming) and Overview EU gender equality law update (author Susanne Burri).

 Family leave: enforcement of the protection against dismissal and unfavourable treatment

-The comparative analyses provide a general overview of the transposition of gender equality and non-discrimination law in the 28 Member States of the European Union, as well as in the FYR of Macedonia, Iceland, Liechtenstein, Norway and Turkey.
-Additionally, the analyses offer a comparative analysis of the transposition of EU gender equality and non-discrimination rules into national law.
+The comparative analyses provide a general overview of the implementation of EU gender equality and non-discrimination law in the 28 EU Member States, the Republic of North Macedonia, Iceland, Liechtenstein, Montenegro, Norway, Serbia and Turkey.